Community Maternity Hubs

 Summary

-The Community Maternity Model has been co-designed with community grounding and wholistic wrap around social service support, building on place-based care.
-This project targets vulnerable groups within the community and is tackling intergenerational disadvantage with a whole of community strategy to create the best opportunity for mothers and newborns, improving the social determinants of health and community outcomes.
+The Community Maternity Hub model has been co-designed with community grounding and wholistic wrap around social service support, building on place-based care.
+It targets vulnerable groups within the community and is tackling intergenerational disadvantage with a whole of community strategy to create the best opportunity for mothers and newborns, improving the social determinants of health and community outcomes.

 Key dates